 About The Clothing:

 We professionally clean & repair all items as much as possible before we ship them.
 All major flaws (if any) are mentioned in the items description.
 Once in a while we may miss small flaws such as minor loose seams, tiny holes or very small or faint stains.
 We are human after all & sometimes flaws can hide in folds & such.
 Small flaws that are not visible or do not effect the wearing of the item are not mentioned.
 Please keep in mind that most of our items are about 60 or more years old and will have normal typical vintage general wear from cleaning, age, etc.. even if it’s listed as Mint Condition.
 We want you to be happy so remember, you can always return it.
-But if you are looking for perfection all vintage clothing is probably not for you.
+But if you are looking for perfection vintage clothing may not for you, there is some wonderful reproduction brand that we can help with.

 Vintage Condition Rating Chart